 “For most of us, anxiety stems from past experience or learned patterns of behavior.”

-your system doesn’t see possibility.
+It's because your system doesn’t see possibility.

 It sees risk.